gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

     // `setPerks` is called with a function as its argument rather than a direct new state value.
 This function receives the previous state as its parameter.
     ...prevPerks,
     // Here is where immutability is applied.
     // `...prevPerks` creates a new object that is a shallow copy of `prevPerks`.
-By spreading `prevPerks`, all existing properties and their values are included in the new state object, ensuring that I am building on the latest state withoug mutating it.
+By spreading `prevPerks`, all existing properties and their values are included in the new state object, ensuring that I am building on the latest state without mutating it.
     [name]: value,
     // This syntax dynamically updates the property of the object that corresponds to the input's name attribute.
     // The property's value is set to the new value from the input.